-If you're looking for the ultimate reference in fashion photography, don't go past Peter Lindbergh's Images of Women II.
-The internationally acclaimed photographer is renowned for his iconic portraits of the 1980s supermodels: Who could ever forget his famous British Vogue cover with Cindy, Naomi, Christy, and Linda?
+If you're looking for the ultimate reference in fashion photography, don't pass up Peter Lindbergh's Images of Women II.
+The internationally acclaimed photographer is renowned for his iconic portraits of '80s supermodels: Who could forget his famous British Vogue cover with Cindy, Naomi, Christy, and Linda?
 Just like his seminal book Images of Women, this sequel truly celebrates female power, sans the glitz and glamour.
-Flip through for some of Lindbergh's greatest photos from 2005 to 2014, including portraits of portraits of actresses and models like Milla Jovovich, Isabella Rossellini, Monica Bellucci, Jaime King, Tilda Swinton, Kate Moss, and Jessica Chastain.
+Flip through for some of Lindbergh's greatest photos from 2005 to 2014, including portraits of actresses and models like Milla Jovovich, Isabella Rossellini, Monica Bellucci, Tilda Swinton, Kate Moss, and Jessica Chastain.
 This book is so powerful it even inspired one female leader to start her own business.

 Alexander McQueen was one of the most influential, imaginative, and provocative designers of his generation.
 His whimsical, otherworldly, and radical designs are highly revered by the fashion community for his combination of haute couture and technological innovation.
 You'll be intrigued by this designer's stunning anthology of work that's both provocative and captivating.

 If there's one female leader in history who truly forged a new path for women, it's Coco Chanel.
-The bold fashion designer revolutionized style all while building her own global empire that is now considered one of the world's most luxurious houses.
-She was the original #ladyboss.
+The bold fashion designer revolutionized style all while building her own global empire that's now considered one of the world's most luxurious houses.
 Her modern aesthetic and bold attitude liberated women from their traditional garb and showed them the power of a chic pantsuit.
 She inadvertently changed the entire fashion landscape with her revolutionary style.

 With her signature smile, svelte figure, and trademark mole, Cindy Crawford is one of America's most iconic models.
 Her success as a model in the '90s made her an international celebrity, walking countless runways, starring on numerous covers, and appearing in George Michael's music video for hit single "Freedom '90" along with fellow supers Linda Evangelista, Tatjana Patitz, and Christy Turlington.
-Her latest book, Becoming, chronicles her incredible life and career—and the stories and lessons she's learned along the way.
+Her latest book, Becoming, chronicles her incredible life and career.

-At the tender age of 74, fashion stylist, author, and creative director, Grace Coddington told The Business of Fashion she was stepping down from Vogue to take on her "growing number of external projects."
+At the tender age of 74, fashion stylist, author, and creative director Grace Coddington told The Business of Fashion she was stepping down from Vogue to take on external projects.
 Never one to slow down, the flame-haired creative has become an inspiring female leader for young women across generations.
-Her 408-page book, Grace: Thirty Years of Fashion at Vogue, celebrates her legendary work alongside the industry greats including Helmut Newton, Peter Lindbergh, Steven Klein, Annie Leibovitz, and Herb Ritts.
+Her 408-page book, Grace: Thirty Years of Fashion at Vogue, celebrates her legendary work alongside the industry greats, including Helmut Newton, Peter Lindbergh, Steven Klein, Annie Leibovitz, and Herb Ritts.

 Before we purchase something, we shop it first with our eyes, which is why storefront window displays are so crucial.
 Perhaps the most exciting of them all are the windows to the world's most luxurious fashion houses.
 Louis Vuitton is renowned for its window displays, which is why the company compiled the wonderful spectacle into a collectible book.
 New York Times fashion director and critic Vanessa Friedman wrote the introduction to the hand-bound work of art that truly captures the spirit and inside world of Louis Vuitton.

 While we adore and revere the iconic fashion houses, it's the next generation of designers who will carry the torch forward.
 This is why the Council of Fashion Designers of America is so lauded.
 The council's specialized team of experts, editors, and industry heads have discovered and nurtured some of today's biggest talents.
-Impact celebrates 50 years of the CFDA with an essay on its history and 300 personal statements from the influential designers including Marc Jacobs, Proenza Schouler, and Alexander Wang.
-This bright-pink cover is sure to be a hit on any coffee table.
+Impact celebrates 50 years of the CFDA with an essay on its history and 300 personal statements from influential designers, including Marc Jacobs, Proenza Schouler, and Alexander Wang.
+The bright pink cover is sure to be a hit on any coffee table.

 Kate Moss is one of the world's most successful models.
 She has managed to transcend the fashion world to become a household name and a covetable style icon.
 This book documents two decades of the extraordinary friendship between Kate and famous fashion photographer Mario Testino.
-From the glamour of the runway, backstage banter, and high fashion editorial, Testino and Kate share their most intimate moments and many never-before-seen images from his private archives.
-Not only is this a story of friendship, it's also a personal tribute to Testino's greatest muse, Kate the great.
+From the glamour of the runway, backstage banter, and high-fashion editorial, Testino and Kate share their most intimate moments and many never-before-seen images from his private archives.
+Not only is this a story of friendship, it's also a personal tribute to Testino's greatest muse.

-With their inimitable style and creative careers, it was only a matter of time before Mary-Kate and Ashley Olsen put it all into a book.
+With their inimitable style and creative careers, it was only a matter of time before Ashley and Mary-Kate Olsen put it all into a book.
 But this one is different.
-Influence takes on an Interview approach whereby the twins document their conversations with the people who they admire including Karl Lagerfeld, Diane von Furstenberg, John Galliano, Lauren Hutton, and Christian Louboutin.
+Influence takes on an Interview approach whereby the twins document their conversations with the people who they admire, including Karl Lagerfeld, Diane von Furstenberg, John Galliano, Lauren Hutton, and Christian Louboutin.

 Just the cover alone could compel anyone to purchase this beautiful book.
 Valentino is notorious for creating visually arresting modern fashion without compromising its history.
 The brand's clothing is steeped in history, with a foot firmly in the contemporary space.
-It's why Valentino's exquisite designs are highly sought after by the hottest young Hollywood stars as well as society's elite.
+It's why Valentino's exquisite designs are beloved by hot young Hollywood stars as well as society's elite.
 This book chronicles the dresses, the culture, and the art behind the brand.

-Garance Doré has charmed us with her effortless French style, impeccable wit, and fresh approach to fashion on her self-titled site.
-If like us, you're one of the millions of fans who've bookmarked her blog, then you'll adore this beautiful behind-the-scenes compilation of her life, travels and candid tales.
+Garance Doré has charmed us with her effortless French-girl style, impeccable wit, and fresh approach to fashion on her self-titled site.
+If like us, you're one of the millions of fans who've bookmarked her blog, you'll adore this beautiful behind-the-scenes compilation of her life, travels, and candid tales.
 Consider this your backstage pass to the world of Garance.

 Her extraordinary artwork aside, Frida Kahlo's story is fascinating.
 The iconic artist was renowned for her daring style and razor-sharp wit, all of which made her an early feminist icon for women around the world.
 Her take on fashion and beauty continues to influence creatives today.
 This book is a stunning showcase of Frida's work, style, beauty, and art.
 A coffee table must-have.

-Who wouldn't want to live their lives like Diana Vreeland?
-The dynamic style plate and editor-in-chief of Vogue led a fascinating life mingling with all the big names from Coco Chanel to Andy Warhol.
+Who wouldn't want to live like Diana Vreeland?
+The dynamic style plate and editor in chief of Vogue led a fascinating life mingling with all the big names from Coco Chanel to Andy Warhol.
 Well, why not?
-Or as Vreeland famously said.
-"There's only one very good life and that's the life you know you want and you make it yourself."
-And boy did she live.
+Or as Vreeland famously said, "There's only one very good life, and that's the life you know you want and you make it yourself."
+And boy, did she live.
 This extraordinary autobiography takes you along for the whirlwind ride, into the glamorous parties and on set of the most famous photo shoots.
 It's pure magic.